Skip to main content

 No. Purchases of taxable items by employees, which are reimbursed by NC State, are not eligible for sales and use tax exemption.

 Yes, if charged to the appropriate project and college approved.
 It is up to the College/Department to decide whether to allow reimbursements for sales tax paid.
-Colleges/Departments should review their methods for vendor payments including employee reimbursements to ensure that direct payments (payment by NCSU check or P-Card) are made to vendors as much as possible.
+Colleges/Departments should review their methods for vendor payments including employee reimbursements to ensure that direct payments (payment by NC State check or P-Card) are made to vendors as much as possible.

 Sales tax is reimbursable on any funding source.
 There are no restrictions.